 BSAC PhD studentships are funded to a maximum value of £25,000 per year, covering fees for a maximum of 4 years in duration.
 Non EU applicants will need to ensure their host institution is able to support any additional costs outside of this £25,000 award i.e. any additional funds required outside of the value of this grant will need to be sought elsewhere.

-Application process: PhD Studentship applications are all subject to a stringent three-step review process as follows: 1) an initial triage process, 2) an external peer review process; and 3) a final review by the BSAC Grants Committee
+Application process: PhD Studentship applications are all subject to a stringent three-step review process as follows: 1) an initial triage process, 2) an external peer review process; and 3) a final review by the BSAC Grants Committee.
+The triage process assesses the eligibility of all applicants & research topics.
+Applications that do not meet the eligibility criteria will be rejected at the triage stage.

-- Tuition fees (set by the research institution)
+Applications may include: Student stipend, Tuition fees (set by the research institution) and Research consumables directly attributable to the project.

-Applications must be submitted via the BSAC online Grants Submission System
+Note: Applications must be submitted as one single document via the BSAC online Grants Submission System.
+BSAC cannot collate paperwork on behalf of any applicant.

 - Student, names of two supervisors and institution details